Phoenician Expansion during the Iron Age

 Information about the ‘Dark Age’ largely comes from tombs and archaeological excavations.
 The latest research shows that, whilst the situation was gloomy, all was not as dark as first supposed.
 Athens, Thebes and Eleon survived the ‘collapse’, albeit with diminished status and means and recovered early, between 1170 and 1100 BC.
 The recovery is marked by the emergence of the Protogeometric style of pottery.

 One area of Greece that thrived throughout the period of the collapse and afterwards is Euboea.
 Euboea is the second largest Greek island after Crete and is situated just off the northeast coast of mainland Greece.
-During the bronze age, Lefkandi became a prominent city on the island.
+During the Bronze Age, Lefkandi became an outstanding city on the island.
 During the period 1200 to 1050 BC, Lefkandi became more prominent, increasing in size and population, due to its advantageous position on the Aegean maritime trading routes.

 Excavations at Lefkandi have revealed significant finds, including the "Heroon," a large building containing burials and rich grave goods, suggesting continued prosperity.
-The evidence suggests Lefkandi's importance in trade networks.
+The evidence points towards Lefkandi's importance in trade networks.

 Greek Cities during the Early Iron Age